 1975 Revisited

-The summer of '75 after my senior year was a blast but I knew my carefree days were numbered and when nearly all my friends headed off to college in the fall, the party was over.
-It didn't take much to convince me that I needed to do something more with my life other than my factory job at Northland Aluminum in St Louis Park making Bundt Pans.
+The summer of '75, after my senior year, was a blast, but I knew my carefree days were numbered, and when nearly all my friends headed off to college in the fall, the party was over.
+It didn't take much to convince me that I needed to do something more with my life other than my factory job at Northland Aluminum in St Louis Park, making Bundt Pans.
 I remember being new on the line one night when one of the workers asked me if I was I.H., short for Industrial Help.
-They were the day laborers who were bused in from the inner city for a shift of work.
+They were the day laborers bused in from the inner city for a work shift.
 "No man, not me.
 I'm an employee here; what do I look like?"
-I was being mistaken for somebody on the lower rungs of society's ladder and that thought stayed with me.
+I was mistaken for somebody on the lower rungs of society's ladder, and that thought stayed with me.

 Queue the music